 Whether it’s you keeping a spreadsheet of customer contact details, or an automated digital capture system, the GDPR will apply.

 Article 9 in the GDPR defines ‘special categories of personal data’ and this includes personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership.
 They also cover genetic data, biometric data, data concerning health and data concerning a person’s sex life or sexual orientation.
 Generally, you’ll need explicit consent from individuals whose special category personal data you want to process, although Article 9 sets out a number of exceptions to this rule.

 How is the GDPR law different from the DPA?

-There are similarities between the upcoming GDPR and current Data Protection Act (DPA).
+There are similarities between the GDPR and current Data Protection Act (DPA).
 However, crucial developments and rulings within the GDPR mean you’ll need to get clear on the new legislation, whether you’re up-to-date with the DPA or not.

 The GDPR changes your accountability

 One thing that really sets the GDPR apart is the changes made to the ‘accountability’ of data processors.
 This is a change from under the DPA, which placed more responsibility on the data controller (note, it’s still worth brushing up on your DPA compliance, as lots of its basic principles are pretty much repeated in the GDPR).

 These are basic principles you’ll need to think about.
 Don’t get too hung up on whether you’re a controller or processor as both parties are required to make changes in order to comply with GDPR.
 At this stage, the key thing is to think about the personal data your small business collects, holds, uses, and shares, and how confident you are that the new principles hold true.